 EnglishLearners (ELs) have varying levels of English language proficiency (ELP), a variety of educational experience, and one or more home language/s and culture/s.
-ELL support is tailored to individual student need based on his/her grade level and ELP level (known as DPI Level).
-Effective ELL programs result in increased access to core instruction and increased English proficiency.
-The following examples describe different types of ELL support:
+EL support is tailored to individual student need based on his/her grade level and ELP level (known as DPI Level).
+Effective EL programs result in increased access to core instruction and increased English proficiency.
+The following examples describe different types of EL support:

-This type of service delivery is offered to students who are English Language Learners at all grade levels and at varying levels of English language development.
+This type of service delivery is offered to students who are English Learners at all grade levels and at varying levels of English language development.
 Assistance may be offered in specific content areas or in instructional areas, such as literacy.
-This support is provided in a general education setting by a certified English Language Learner (ELL) teacher or a certified Bilingual Resource Teacher (BRT) in collaboration with the general education teacher.
-A Bilingual Resource Specialist (BRS) can provides primary language and cultural support while working closely with ELL families, serving as an interpreter, translator, and cultural broker.
+This support is provided in a general education setting by a certified English Learner (EL) teacher or a certified Bilingual Resource Teacher (BRT) in collaboration with the general education teacher.
+A Bilingual Resource Specialist (BRS) can provides primary language and cultural support while working closely with EL families, serving as an interpreter, translator, and cultural broker.
 This support helps students access grade level the content, skills, vocabulary and academic language to be successful in school.

-ELL Academic Content Class
+EL Academic Content Class